geobtaa-archive/geobtaa-archive.github.io/src/content/docs/library/continuation_2017.md

 Additional in-kind contributions during new activities, such as outreach to users, strategic planning, and service scope expansion, may be critical to the project’s long term success.
 A call for participation bringing requisite expertise in support of these activities will likely be made.

 ### Appendix: Current Project Overview & Summary of Activities (July 2015 - January 2017)

 The Big Ten Academic Alliance Geospatial Data Discovery project supports the creation and aggregation of discovery-focused metadata describing geospatial data resources from participating institutions and makes those resources discoverable via the [Big Ten Academic Alliance Geoportal](https://geo.btaa.org/).
 The project also provides the technology project staffing and infrastructure to host the services.

 The project is a collaborative pilot project to provide discoverability, facilitate access, and connect researchers across the Big Ten Academic Alliance to geospatial data resources.

-Project scope (June 2015 - July 2017) includes:
+#### Project scope (June 2015 - July 2017)

 * Workflow and process documentation
 * Metadata curation, creation, and coordination